What are ABLE savings plans?

 A Wisconsin subtraction from federal adjusted gross income is allowed for the amount deposited in the taxable year into an ABLE account by an account owner or any other person.
 This subtraction does not apply to rollovers or transfers to the account.

 How much can be contributed to an ABLE account in a year?

-Beginning in 2018, an additional amount of contributions is allowed as a subtraction by a designated beneficiary equal to the lesser of:
+An additional amount of contributions is allowed as a subtraction by a designated beneficiary equal to the lesser of the following:

-- The designated beneficiary's compensation (included in gross income for the taxable year), or
+- The designated beneficiary's compensation (included in gross income for the taxable year)

 This increase is only allowed if the designated beneficiary is an employee and no contributions have been made to a defined contribution plan, annuity contract, or deferred compensation plan.
 See the Form 1 and 1NPR instructions for additional information.